 Etiology

-Multiple endocrine neoplasia type 1 (MEN1): MEN1 is a tumor suppressor gene.
-Loss of function mutation in this gene leads to tumor formation in the parathyroid, pancreatic, and pituitary glands.[5]
+- Multiple endocrine neoplasia type 1 (MEN1): MEN1 is a tumor suppressor gene.
+Loss-of-function mutation in this gene leads to tumor formation in the parathyroid, pancreatic, and pituitary glands.[5]

-Multiple endocrine neoplasia type 4 (MEN4): MEN 4 has a mutation in the cyclin-dependent kinase inhibitor 1 B gene (CDKN1B) presenting with pituitary tumors, hyperparathyroidism, testicular, and cervical neuroendocrine tumors.[6]
+- Multiple endocrine neoplasia type 4 (MEN4): MEN4 involves mutations in the cyclin-dependent kinase inhibitor 1B (CDKN1B) gene, leading to pituitary tumors, hyperparathyroidism, and neuroendocrine tumors in the testes and cervix.[6]

 Epidemiology